 - Pinky finger under the 3rd valve slide.

-Never hold your trumpet too tightly and remember to support the weight of the trumpet only with your left hand, as this will allow you to push the valves far more efficiently with your right hand.
+Never hold your horn too tightly and remember to support its weight only with your left hand, as this will allow you to push the valves far more efficiently with your right hand.

 And when it comes to how you press the valves, it is recommended that you do it straight down with the “cushions” of your fingers.
 If you repeatedly press them diagonally, it is highly likely that they will start jamming.